Radio-Coverage-Aware Path Planning for Cooperative Autonomous Vehicles: Introduction

 In this paper we tackle both cooperative mapping and path planning problems.
 Specifically, we propose suboptimal algorithms that first perform cooperative mapping of an unknown region, and then identify the paths among points of the mapped region.
-In both cases, we consider the radio coverage limitations carried by the wireless communication towards the edge computers.
-Our main contribution is the definition of radio-related weighting functions and their introduction in the cost function of path-planning algorithms such as Dijkstra or A*: these radio coverage constraints are integrated into trajectory planning, using Pareto-optimality \cite{hansen2013}.
+In both cases, we consider the radio coverage limitations possibly experienced by the wireless communication towards the edge computers.
+Our main contribution is the definition of radio-related cost functions to be integrated within the cost function of path-planning algorithms such as Dijkstra or A*: more specifically, these new cost functions can be interpreted as radio coverage constraints, that are integrated into trajectory planning by means of Pareto-optimality \cite{hansen2013}.
 When AVs move between specific points in the known map, the aim is to simultaneously minimize the traveled distance and maximize the radio experience.
-With respect to the original Dijkstra and A* algorithms, the proposed path planning algorithms are able to significantly increase the experienced radio coverage during travel, with an acceptable increase in terms of traveled distance.
+With respect to the original Dijkstra and A* algorithms, the proposed path planning algorithms are able to significantly increase the experienced radio coverage during travel, with an acceptable penalty in terms of longer traveled distance.
 The known map is created during a previous cooperative exploration phase with onboard range-based sensors.
 Nevertheless, path planning and mapping can progress along at the same time.

 The paper organization is as follows.
 In Section~\ref{sec:litrev} we present a brief review of recent works considering the radio-constrained cooperative mapping problem and the radio-aware path planning problem.
-As a reference we assume a fog-computing environment, where task offloading is carried out, as streamlined in Section~\ref{sec:taskoffload}.
+As a reference we assume an edge-computing environment, where task offloading is carried out, as outlined in Section~\ref{sec:taskoffload}.
 The cooperative mapping problem and the associated algorithm we propose, are presented in Section~\ref{sec:coopmap}, whereas the path-planning under radio coverage constraints is investigated in Section~\ref{sec:pathplan}, which also proposes a suboptimal algorithm.
+Sections~\ref{sec:rapaplanprob} and \ref{sec:propaplansol} are dedicated to the presentation of the radio-aware path planning problem and of its proposed solution.
 Section~\ref{sec:simresults} is devoted to the presentation and discussion of simulation results, while conclusions are drawn in Section~\ref{sec:conclusion}.